MadSci356/codechallengeOCL/README.md

 #### Subsequent searches
 There are two options for this:

-1. After a search a user will be prompted:
+1. After a search, user will be prompted:

 `> There could be more pets out there!
 Look for more? (y/n) ` to either continue or stop searching.
-The prompt will keep occurring until either the returned number of searches is < 25 or if the server returns an error status.
+The prompt will reoccur after each search until either the returned number of searches is < 25 or if the server returns an error status.

 **Note**: Cannot use -j/--json option with this feature.